bradbodin/openbd-heroku/README.md

 		:::term
 		web: java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war

+## Add a .gitignore file

+Maven will create a folder called target that holds all your build dependencies and whatnot.
+You generally don't want this in revision control, so create a .gitignore file in the root of your project containing the following

+		:::term
+		target

 ## Add OpenBD and Build your App

 Since OpenBD itself is not available as a maven artifact, you will have to add it manually.
 To do this, download and unzip the OpenBD Standard J2EE WAR file (it has a war extension, but it is in fact a zip file).
 After